Test in a live environment

 Works wherever you need it to.

 Razor is a server-side markup language used for creating dynamic web pages with the .NET Core and .NET Framework.
 It's primarily used in conjunction with ASP.NET Core.
-Razor Pages are a new aspect of ASP.NET Core that provides a clean and straightforward way to organize code within applications, reducing the problem of code duplication.
+Razor Pages are a new aspect of ASP.NET Core that provide a clean and straightforward way to organize code within applications, reducing the problem of code duplication.
 Razor combines server-side using C# or VB (Visual Basic) with HTML to create web content.

 This tutorial will guide you through creating a basic application using Razor with C# in Visual Studio.
 Let's begin!